-- Click on Manage Data

-- A new window will appear where you will need to upload your fastq.gz files.
-You will also be able to create a metadata.tsv file.

-- To upload FASTQ files

-- if you are using your own data)

-- click on Add from CyVerse

-- click on the folder with your username.

-- navigate to the folder that contains your fastq.gz files and select all the files you would like to upload.
-When you are done, click on Add selected files

-- After your files have been uploaded it should return you to the Manage data window so you can upload your metadata files

-- if you are using the Beetle Diet Microbiome sample dataset

-- click on the folder titled Shared with me.

-- Type azelay in the search bar

-- Go to the folder named Beetle_Diet_Microbiome and select the fastq.gz files in that folder.
-There should be 8 total files

-- After your files have been uploaded it should return you to the Manage data window so you can upload your metadata files

-To create Metadata files
+- Click on Manage Data - A new window will appear where you will need to upload your fastq.gz files.
+You will also be able to create a metadata.tsv file. - To upload FASTQ files - if you are using your own data) - click on Add from CyVerse - click on the folder with your username. - navigate to the folder that contains your fastq.gz files and select all the files you would like to upload.
+When you are done, click on Add selected files - After your files have been uploaded it should return you to the Manage data window so you can upload your metadata files - if you are using a dataset that was shared with you: - click on the folder titled Shared with me. - Type the CyVerse username of the person who shared the datafiles with you in the search bar (your instructor's username) and click search.
+Click on the full name that appears below the search bar and the CyVerse directory of the person who shared files with you will appear. - Go to the folder containing the dataset shared with you and select the fastq.gz files in that folder.
+There will be two fastq.gz files for each sample in the dataset.
+The Demo-Data shown in this tutorial has 4 samples so there would be 8 fastq.gz files in that dataset. - After your files have been uploaded, it should return you to the Manage data window so you can create your metadata file. - To create Metadata files - Click on Create new - Wait a few seconds and the metadata file will be automatically created for you.
+Check that all the data files are correct, then click Save.

-- Click on Create new - Wait a few seconds and the metadata file will be automatically created for you.
-Check that all the data files are correct, then click Save. - After saving the metadata file, click Back. - You will now see a metadata.tsv file.
+- After saving the metadata file, click Back. - You will now see a metadata.tsv file.
 In this section you will also see three options: Edit, Validate, and Rename.
-Click on validate

-- If anything is wrong with your metadata file, you may see a warning message (in yellow text) or an error message (in red text).
-The messages will let you know that there is something you need to fix in your metadata file. - o If you get a warning or error message, fix your file based on the information provided in the message, delete your old file, and upload your new/fixed file.
+Click on validate - If anything is wrong with your metadata file, you may see a warning message (in yellow text) or an error message (in red text).
+The messages will let you know that there is something you need to fix in your metadata file. - If you get a warning or error message, fix your file based on the information provided in the message, delete your old file, and upload your new/fixed file.
 You have the option of either re-uploading your fixed file into CyVerse first, or you can re-upload it directly into DNA Subway from your local computer.
 Make sure your new metadata file is in .tsv format. - Once the files have been validated, and you see no errors or warnings, click on Run. - After clicking Run, you should be returned to the DNA Subway Homepage - You are now ready to proceed to the next step: Demultiplex Reads